Ruab-Nat/Portal-for-ArcGIS-Stylesheets-HTML/README.md

 # Portal-for-ArcGIS-Stylesheets-HTML
-Feel free to use these skeletons to override Esri defaults and to spruce up your Portal and apps.
+Feel free to use these skeletons to override Esri defaults and to spruce up your Enterprise Portal and apps.

 ___